The Intrinsic Riemannian Proximal Gradient Method for Nonconvex Optimization: Numerical Examples

 \subsection{Sparse PCA}

 The first example is Sparse PCA.
 Here, we consider the following optimization problem:

 where $A \in \bbR^{m\times n}$ is a given data matrix, $D$ contains the $r$ leading singular values of $A$ on the diagonal, $\mu \ge 0$ is a weighting parameter, and $\text{OB}(n, r) = \bigotimes_{i = 1}^r \mathbb S^{n-1}$ is the {\em Oblique manifold} of matrices with normalized columns.
 Hence, the goal to diagonalize $A^\top A$ as much as possible using normalized components that are forced to be sparse by the $\ell_1$-penalty.
+This variation of the problem was introduced in \cite{GenicotHuangTrendfilov:2015:1}.
 We note that there are alternative formulations of the Sparse PCA problem on the Stiefel manifold that we do not consider here.

 \paragraph{Soft Thresholding on the Sphere} The main advantage of our algorithm in this case is that the prox-problem can be efficiently solved using a fixed-point iteration, as we will show in the following.
 Since the Oblique manifold is a product of spheres, the prox-problem decomposes and it is sufficient to solve it on the sphere.
 Thus, we aim to solve